History of The Black Seed

-Not only was the oil of black cumin found in Tutankhamen’s tomb, which indicates that it formed part of the carefully entombed items to assist a king in the afterlife also seeds with honey were found in the tomb which are still usable.
+Not only was the oil of black cumin found in Tutankhamen’s tomb, which indicates that it formed part of the carefully entombed items to assist the king in the afterlife also seeds with honey were found in the tomb which are still usable.

-It is also known to have been used by Cleopatra for it’s health and beauty giving qualities.
+It is also known to have been used by Cleopatra for its health and beauty giving qualities.
 Queen Nefertiti, praised for her exquisite complexion, was an avid user of black cumin seed oil.
 Physicians in Pharaohs’ times used black seed as a remedy for colds, headaches, digestive disorders, toothaches, infections, inflammatory disorders and allergies.

 Used by all Naturopathic Masters